LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Experimental Details

+\textbf{Human Annotations on Data Quality.} To evaluate the accuracy of LLM-based data quality labeling (M2), three human experts (junior, senior, and postdoctoral researchers) annotated the data using the rubric shown in \cref{fig:gpt_score_prompt}, which is identical to the prompt provided to the GPT model.
+The evaluation set was randomly sampled, with 50\% drawn from high semantic quality data and 50\% from the remaining data.
+Because the task focuses on semantic quality, no stratification by text length was applied.
+All samples were annotated independently.
+Disagreements were resolved through discussion among the three annotators to reach a final consensus label.

-\textbf{Reflection.} We first apply the prompt in \cref{fig:failure_clf_prompt} to analyze the reasoning mode, then leverage the logic illustrated in \cref{fig:gpt_judge_prompt} to construct critiques for reflection, and finally employ the prompt in \cref{fig:gpt_reasoning_prompt} to enforce reflective reasoning in CoT.
+\textbf{Reflection.} Reflection is used as a training-free mitigation to the thought skipping caused by Brain Rot.
+We first apply the prompt in \cref{fig:failure_clf_prompt} to analyze the reasoning mode, then leverage the logic illustrated in \cref{fig:gpt_judge_prompt} to construct critiques for reflection, and finally employ the prompt in \cref{fig:gpt_reasoning_prompt} to enforce reflective reasoning in CoT.
+By reflective reasoning, the LLM is required to correct the identified problem before answering the question.

-\textbf{Categorizing Failure Mode.} We use the prompt in \cref{fig:failure_clf_prompt} to automatically categorize the reasoning failure modes.
+\textbf{Categorizing Failure Modes in COT.} Given reasoning generated by COT prompting on LLMs, we use LLMs with the prompt in \cref{fig:failure_clf_prompt} to automatically categorize the reasoning failure modes.
+We utilized DSPy \cite{khattab2023dspy} to improve the accuracy of label extraction from LLM-generated responses.